Ellieellie12/butterfly-collector/README.md

 # The Butterfly Collector 🦋
 The Butterfly Collector helps keep track of the butterflies you've collected and studied before you release them back into the world.

-Description: The Butterfly Collector is a full stack web application created with the user in mind.
+Description: The Butterfly Collector is a full stack Django application created with the user in mind.

 ## Getting Started:
 Click the link to start collecting you butterflies: